 “Two thousand two hundred five,” says Otto.

 The ashes spread out on the water, floating in a long stream.
-They’ll flow down the Ohre into the Elbe River, which will flow into the North Sea.
+They’ll flow down the Ohře into the Elbe River, which will flow into the North Sea.
 Light from the setting sun sparkles on the water.
 It is too bright to look at.
 It is blinding.

 Chapter 43 - Resistance